Abel A. Hunter: The Tropical Station

+Beginning with a 7,000-plant garden donated by Charles Powell in 1926, the Missouri Botanical Garden created its Tropical Station in Balboa, Panama with Powell was its first director.
+Abel A. Hunter succeeded Powell in 1928 - under his directorship, the Tropical Station was able to continued to operation despite the Great Depression; plant collecting continued and the exhibit was recognized as "one of the show places on the Canal Zone."
+Hunter managed the Tropical Station for roughly seven years until his death in April 1935; his wife Mary took over the management of the Tropical Station until a replacement was found in late 1936.

 Recognition

 For USPS work

 In 1908, Abel A. Hunter was awarded the Roosevelt Medal for two years of continuous distinguished civilian work as an employee of the Isthmian Canal Commission (employees of the Panama Railroad Company were also eligible).
 Over the next six years he received three service bars (third bar awarded on July 30, 1914).
 Of roughly 50,000 workers, only 519 medalists earned the medal with three bars only.
 Hunter's service record in the Canal Zone's Government and Sanitation department succinctly documents his USPS work.

 For field work

 While roaming the countryside of his youth, Hunter was intrigued by the natural world around him.
 He focused his studies at the state university on botany.
 In 1898 he co-published a paper on a rare seaweed discovered in Nebraska and worked for the University of Nebraska as a plant collector.
 Once established in Panama he returned to nature through fishing, which led to a friendship with Powell and over two decades of scientifically significant orchid collecting.
 His work with Powell led to Schlechter naming five new to science species in Hunter's honor.
 750+ herbarium specimens bear his name as co-collector or collector with Dodge, Steyermark and Allen.
 With Allen, he contributed to the discovery of at least four new to science orchid species.